Momentum-Team-15/momentum-team-15.github.io/_posts/2022-10-23-django-pair-programming.md

   1. Agree on the high-level goal out loud.
   2. Break the work into a handful of tasks and prioritize them.
   3. Decide your driver/navigator swapping strategy.
 Please keep the time that each person is "driving" (typing) as equal as possible within the group.
 Perhaps set a timer to determine when to switch.
-  4. Configure git to share credit.
+  4. Configure git to share credit. **Note that you don't need to do this for this assignment because we are using LiveShare.
   5. Eliminate distractions.
      - (This looks different for different people.
 Example: maybe you need to stand up or incorporate a fidget device.
 If it works for everyone on the team, incorporating background brown noise or low-fi music is fine, too.)
   6. Work.